 Exercise 1: attach a transparent A4 sheet of paper to a window and, with both eyes open, draw what you see outside, preferably tighter shapes such as buildings.
 If possible, use a waterproof fineliner.
 You will notice that lines are constantly shifting as your focus changes slightly.
 It will not be a neatly correct line perspective drawing.
 Your drawing can also be quite messy.

-Exercise 2: Trace your drawing onto plain paper using a light box (or against a window on a sunny day)
+Exercise 2: Trace your drawing onto plain paper using a light box (or against a window on a sunny day).
+You can always edit your drawing further during or after tracing.
+This experiment can lead to surprising designs.

 To draw a more realistic picture of how we see our environment, you would actually have to combine those different moments/perspectives/views into one image.
 That’s what the Cubists tried in the early 20th century.
 These experiments can seem confusing and do not look realistic.